-The stress generally falls on the second element: out run over rate under line
+The stress generally falls on the second element:

-Mark the stress on the following words.

-- 1. blackboard 6. train-spotting

-- 2. mobile phone 7. football

-- 3. well-dressed 8. bus stop

-- 4. highlight 9. out-dated

-- 5. swimming pool 10. over-ripe

-Rewrite the sentences forming compound adjectives and mark the primary stress.

-- 1. The letter was written by hand The letter was - 2.
+Exercise Mark the stress on the following words.
+1. blackboard 6. train-spotting 2. mobile phone 7. football 3. well-dressed 8. bus stop 4. highlight 9. out-dated 5. swimming pool 10. over-ripe Exercise Rewrite the sentences forming compound adjectives and mark the primary stress.
+1. The letter was written by hand The letter was 2.
 We grew the vegetables at home.
-The vegetables are - 3.
+The vegetables are 3.
 We went on holiday at the last minute.
-It was a
+It was aholiday.

-.....holiday.

-- 4. Jane works very hard.
-Jane is - 5.
-Tom looks really good.
-Tom is determiners, and auxiliary verbs are generally weaker in stress within a sentence.
+4. Jane works very hard.
+Jane is

+5. Tom looks really good.
+Tom is ·